Xion/rush/README.md

         -w, --words      Apply the expression to each word in the input as string.
         -c, --chars      Apply the expression to each character of input (treated as 1-character string).
         -b, --bytes      Apply the expression to input bytes.
-                         The expression must take byte value as integer and return integer output.s
+                         The expression must take byte value as integer and return integer output.
+        -B, --before <EXPRESSION>
+            Optional expression to evaluate before processing the input.
+            The result of this expression is discarded but any side effects (assignments) will persist.
+        -A, --after <EXPRESSION>
+            Optional expression to evaluate after processing the input.
+            If provided, only the result of this expression will be printed to standard output.

     ARGS:
         <EXPRESSION>...